 - Cover logos on the monitor with something that gives it personality.
 In my case, the cute bow works well.

-If you're trying to make your own TV head, feel free to ask me for advice!
-Send me a message on Mastodon or Twitter.
-(I should probably add an email address here too sometime.)
 If you don't need my advice, contact me anyway when you finish your TV head so you can show it to me!

 Acknowledgements